 AGGREGATE SURFACE

 310.1 Description.
-This work shall consist of furnishing and placing chat, gravel or crushed stone surfacing in the quantity shown on the contract or as directed by the engineer.
+This work shall consist of furnishing and placing chat, gravel or crushed stone surfacing in the quantity shown in the contract document or as directed by the engineer.

 310.2 Material.
 All material shall be in accordance with Division 1000, Material Details, and specifically Sec 1006.
 The type and gradation of the surfacing material to be used will be specified in the contract.